-2.2.4 Solar Plant Revegetation Area - assessment
+2.2.4 Solar plant revegetation area - assessment

-The revegetation area within the Nyngan Solar Plant development site was assessed by a general count of planted species to determine approximate percentage survival rates and for weed infestation.
+The revegetation area within the solar plant site was assessed by a count of planted species to determine approximate percentage survival rates and for weed infestation.
 A general plant species list was created for the area and any management actions listed.
 Section 4 describes the assessment results for the revegetation area and provides recommendations for future management actions.
 Management actions for the revegetation area are also included in Section 5.